Kawiim/Data-Analysis/README.md

 Using a package manager, you'll need to install `bokeh`, `matplotlib` and `scikit learn` to be able to execute the whole project.

+## Web Scrapping

+To retrieve the data, I used the `Selenium` library with Firefox web browser driver.
+Using the dataset URL, I was able to automatically load the data in a Dataframe.

 ## Data Viz